AY2425S2-CS2113-T12-2/tp/docs/team/shengbin-101.md

 #### **Features Implemented**
 1. **`add-loan` command**:
-    - **What it does**: Allows users to add loans for books, specifying borrower details such as name, return date, phone number, and email.
+    - **What it does**: Feature to add loans for books, specifying borrower details such as name, return date, phone number, and email.
     - **Justification**: This feature is essential for tracking which books are currently on loan and who borrowed them.
 It enhances the core functionality of the library management system.
     - **Highlights**: Includes validation to prevent adding loans for books that are already on loan.